Misty Programming Language:

 A text is a sequence of zero or more 32-bit characters.
 Texts are immutable.
 It is not possible to alter a text, but it is very easy to construct new texts.
 There is no separate character type.
 A character is represented as a text with a length of 1.

-Texts are concatenated with the ~tilde operator or the double tilde operator.
+Texts are concatenated with the &ampersand operator or the &&double ampersand operator.
 The length function is used to determine the number of characters in a text.

 Text literals